IronSharkInc/ISI_ModsUnbound/README.md

 ## Somewhat Bound

 - Full Auto and Burst Trigger Mods have minimal effect on Bows.
-  - Initially Bows could not be reloaded after a single shot, and eventually the game would crash and corrupt the save.
+  - Originally, installing these mods on bows caused reload issues and eventual game crashes/corrupted saves.
-  - I disabled the feature causing the bug on bows, so you can install them now w/o crashing.
-They just won't do much.
+  - I determined that raising the BurstRoundCount above 1 was causing the bug, so I disabled that effect so that we could safely install those mods on bows.
 - Drone mods cannot be installed in Armor.
   - Attempting to put Drone mods in Armor interrupts the game, opening a console full of red errors.